khushalsolanki001/khushalsolanki001/README.md

 ---

 ## 👋 About Me
 I'm a software developer with a focus on mobile apps, Web3, and AI.
 Experienced in building Flutter apps, integrating blockchain payments, and contributing to decentralized AI networks like Gensyn.
-I enjoy experimenting with emerging tech, from smart contracts to distributed model training, while continuously improving my skills.
+I enjoy experimenting with emerging tech, from smart contracts to distributed model training, while continuously improving my skills

 ---